Apr> Easter Vigil

 – then, all sit and the reader proclaims the Epistle from the Apostle (Rom.
 6,3-11).

 7. Alleluia and Gospel

 – after the Epistle has been read, all stand, then C solemnly intones the Alleluia three times, raising his voice by a step each time, and all respond “alleluia”.
 Alternatively, a Cantor/Psalmist standing at the lectern or from the choir may intone the solemn Alleluia.
 Then the Cantor/Psalmist proclaims Psalm 118 with the people responding “Alleluia”.

-– Meanwhile, th and bo approach C. In the usual way, C puts incense on the thurible and blesses it.
+– Meanwhile, th and bo approach C. C sits to put incense on the thurible and bless it.
 At the Proclamation of the Gospel candles are not carried but only th leads the procession to the Ambo.
 On this night, the Easter Candle suffices to honor the risen Lord in the Gospel.

 – Gospel: (A) Matthew 28:1-10; (B) Mark 16:1-7; (C) Luke 24,1-12

 – Homily, even if brief, is not to be omitted.

 9. The Blessing of Water (cf., The Roman Missal, no. 42 & 54)

 – After a brief period of silence, C introduces the faithful to the blessing of water saying: “Dear brothers and sister, let us humbly beseech the Lord our God…” Meanwhile, ms pours water into the jar/holy water vat placed in a prominent place in the sanctuary.

 – After a brief pause in silence, C proclaims with hands extended the prayer of blessing: “Lord our God, in your mercy…” All respond: “Amen”